S k i l l

 For example: Three Hundred One (301), Three Hundred Two (302), Three Hundred Three (303), . . . , Three Hundred Ninety-eight (398), Three Hundred Ninety-nine (399).

 Also in the next Lesson we will analyze our system of numeration in terms of place value.
+And in Lesson 3, we will extend our system to decimals.

 The student should begin mastering Elementary Addition and the Multiplication Table.